 City of YORK SCENES * York Area Index

 A brief pictorial 'wizz' trip clockwise starting and ending at Monk Bar

-Lots of pictures of scenes and views from all around the York City Walls
+Lots of pictures of scenes and views from this historic walk all around the York City Walls

 Speed's 1610 map of York gives a good idea of what the walls would have been like in medieval period (middle ages) and many of the street names and church names are recognisable in the list on the right.

 Monk Bar (Monkbar, Monkgate Bar) is the best preserved of the medieval gateways into the city (more pictures and notes)

 Since medieval times ice houses have been used to store winter ice for cooling purposes in the warmer parts of the year.
 This icehouse is beneath the outside of the city walls just south-west of Monk Bar (Monkgate) - medieval or ~1800 - book guide opinions differ?

 Looking back to Monk Bar on the city walls

 View down to the end of Merchant Taylors' Hall